annette-alca/mars-rover-toy/README.md

 ## Instructions:
-1. Clone the repo.
+1. Clone the repo and cd into this folder.

+2. Install requirements (numpy and pytest).
+For uv, I used `uv init`.
+Alternatively, use `pip install -r requirements.txt`.

-2. To start the simulation from the command line, run `python rover.py` and follow the on-screen instructions.
+3. To start the simulation from the command line, run `python rover.py` and follow the on-screen instructions.

-3. To run all the tests, install the pytest library first with `pip install pytest`.
-Then type `pytest  -v` on the command line.
+4. To run all the tests and see their descriptions,  type `pytest  -vv` on the command line.